 Personalised medicine is about finding the right treatment, for the right person, at the right time.
 At Ulster University our researchers study precision medicine to diagnose a range of diseases.
 They study genomes (DNA) of people to understand diagnosis and treatment of long-term illnesses such as cardiovascular disease and diabetes.

 In fact, Ulster University offers the only stratified medicine university course in the UK and Ireland developing a pipeline of innovative and talented graduates for the Life & Health Sciences sector in Northern Ireland.

 Community-focused Healthcare Quarter

-THRIVE will create a new healthcare quarter in Derry Londonderry with the development of a new Healthcare Research Institute (HRI).
+Personalised Medicine Centre (formerly THRIVE) will create a new healthcare quarter in Derry Londonderry with the development of a new Healthcare Research Institute (HRI).
 It will also see the expansion of C-TRIC at Altnagelvin Hospital and outreach facilities at Strabane and Fort George.